joe-jngigi/joe_jngigi_beta/docs/README.md

 > ### Take away

 When you use the spread operator with `{...eachData}`, you're telling JavaScript to treat the string as an iterable and spread its characters into separate properties in an object.
-Also we note that in `TS`, for any data we describe, it is given an `any` type, so we can describe the data as shown in this section of the code
+Also, we note that in `TS`, for any data we describe, it is given `any` type, so we can describe the data as shown in this section of the code

 ```tsx
 FETCHED_DATA.map((eachData: { id: number; title: string; body: string }) => (